 Unique terminology: Every sector has a wealth of industry-specific terms that end up in internal communications and technical documents.
 Each of these terms has a distinct meaning, which is often only clear to those with industry knowledge.
 In some cases, the meaning could only be known to employees of one particular company!
 Legal terms are especially tricky, considering they can have different meanings in different countries and jurisdictions.

 Figurative language: Typically, more technical or legal documents try to stick to the facts and use more neutral language.
-However, when you move into marketing-heavy documents or even light-hearted internal communications, language like idioms, metaphors and cultural references tends to feature front and centre.
+However, when you move into marketing-heavy documents or even light-hearted internal communications, language like idioms, metaphors and cultural references tend to feature front and centre.
 That’s where localization and a strong understanding of different cultures are key.
 What does localization mean in translation?
 It means shaping the translation to take account of the cultural needs and nuances of the intended audience.

 Cultural differences: Similar to the point above, each culture has different types of customs that can baffle other cultures.
-For instance, in China, it’s customary to send red envelopes as part of New Year celebrations, which usually contains money.
+For instance, in China, it’s customary to send red envelopes as part of New Year celebrations, which usually contain money.
 So if you were to send out a red envelope as part of a marketing or internal communications campaign in China, people might have other associations.
 It’s little traditions like these that might go past anyone without a strong localization background in that culture.

 By taking all of these factors into account, you will ensure that you are well positioned to translate your business documents the right way and to get the most out of the translation and localization process.